CNET logo Why You Can Trust CNET

 What warranties does Momentum offer?

-The company warranties the system in a few different areas: 25 years for workmanship and the equipment itself.
+The company will warranty the system in a few different areas: 25 years for workmanship and the equipment itself.
 Crescibene said it also offers a minimum five-year aesthetic warranty that we haven't seen offered by other companies.
-The idea here is that if a panel were to fade or discolor but still worked properly, you might be able to have it swapped out for a prettier panel.
+The idea here is that if a panel were to fade or discolor but still work properly, you might be able to have it swapped out for a prettier panel.
 There's also a five-year roof penetration warranty, which is on the low end of comparable weatherization warranties offered by other companies.

 Does Momentum use subcontractors to install solar panels?